 IEG’s Summer School on Causal Inference

-IEG’s Summer School 2025
+IEG’s Winter School 2025

-The Summer School aims to provide participants with conceptual knowledge and the practical skills required for applying such quasi-experimental causal inference methods.
+The Winter School aims to provide participants with conceptual knowledge and the practical skills required for applying such quasi-experimental causal inference methods.
 The course will include examples using real-world data and hands-on sessions in Stata so that participants can understand and apply these approaches in their research.
 It will be conducted by IEG’s nationally and internationally reputed faculty.

 For any further clarifications, please contact us at learning@iegindia.org